 All the Authority's investments in mortgage-backed securities are guaranteed by GNMA.
-U.S. Treasury Obligations carry the explicit "full faith and credit" guarantee of the U.S. government.
-The credit quality ratings for investments in debt securities and nonparticipating investment contracts, excluding mortgage-backed securities guaranteed by GNMA and the Federated Government Obligations, and U.S. Treasury Obligations, as of June 30, 2021, are as follows:
+U.S. Treasury Obligations carry the explicit full faith and credit guarantee of the U.S. government.
+The credit quality ratings for investments in debt securities and nonparticipating investment contracts, excluding mortgage-backed securities guaranteed by GNMA and U.S. Treasury Obligations, as of June 30, 2022, are as follows: